-From harvest to market, mangosteen fruit only lasts a few days in Southeast Asia’s high heat and humidity -- consume before it has a chance to spoil.
+From harvest to market, mangosteen fruit only lasts a few days in Southeast Asia’s high heat and humidity—consume the fruit before it has a chance to spoil.

 Health Benefits of Mangosteen Fruit

-Tannins and compounds known as xanthones found in mangosteen were proven to have anti-cancer and anti-inflammatory properties.
+Tannins and compounds known as xanthones found in mangosteen are thought to have anti-cancer and anti-inflammatory properties.
 But like many supplements, not enough studies have been performed to produce conclusive data.

 Something scientists can agree upon, however, is that mangosteen fruit contains healthy minerals such as manganese, magnesium, and copper.
 Mangosteens also contain a good amount of folic acid.